wgleen/generator-react-create-module/README.md

 # generator-react-create-module
-> Generator to provide a development environment to create react modules
+> Generator to provide an initial architecture and a development environment to create react modules

 ## Installation